Loch Doon – the island castle that moved to the mainland

 The castle was probably built by the father of Robert the Bruce and was soon to play a part in the Scottish Wars of Independence.

-Crowned King of Scotland in 1306 Robert was soon defeated in battle.
-The English ravished the Bruce heartlands and Loch Doon, held by Sir Gilbert de Carrick, surrendered.
+Crowned King of Scots in 1306 Robert was soon defeated in battle.
+The English ravaged the Bruce heartlands and Loch Doon, held by Sir Gilbert de Carrick, surrendered.

 The castle was recaptured only to fall once more to the English.
 In 1314 it was retaken by Bruce and after the Battle of Bannockburn not one castle in Scotland remained in English hands.